petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/adding-custom-validations.md

 ![Use the side panel to add field elements to your Groovy validations.](./adding-custom-validations/images/05.png)

 For Liferay 7.4 U33+ and GA33+, Liferay uses the [GroovyShell class](https://docs.groovy-lang.org/latest/html/api/groovy/lang/GroovyShell.html) to check your Groovy scripts for valid syntax when you click *Save*.
-If the script is invalid, Liferay displays an error message.
+If the script is invalid, Liferay shows an error message.

 ## Using Expression Builder Validations